Community signs and billboards

-On receipt of an application form which meets the requirements a board number will be allocated, along with a map showing the location of the allocated board.
+- On receipt of an application that meets the requirements a board number will be allocated, along with a map showing the location of the allocated board.

 Your group must complete an application form and pay the fee before the sign is put up on the board.
 Applications can be made using the My Nelson online service.

 Maximum display period for any one booking

 The maximum time a sign can be displayed is two weeks.
 Signs advertising one event or one series of events cannot be placed more than six times per year.

 Timeframe for bookings

 Bookings times are from noon on Sundays to noon on Sundays.
 It is important that signs are removed on time at noon on Sundays to allow the next applicant to put their sign up.

 - It is the responsibility of the applicant to ensure signs are placed in the allocated sign board.
 The community notice boards are checked regularly by a Council officer who has the authority to remove and dispose of any sign that does not meet the criteria set out in the application.